 233 Commonwealth was not listed in the 1889 Blue Book.

-By 1904, Mary Porter had been joined there by Miss Laliah B. Pingree, who continued to live there with Mrs. Porter until her death in October of 1906.
+By the 1903-1904 winter season, Mary Porter had been joined there by Miss Laliah Burpee Pingree, who continued to live there until her death in October of 1906.

-By 1937, 233 Commonwealth was owned by Sadie E. Green of Dorchester.
-She was treasurer of the Reliable Store (women’s furnishings) in South Boston.
-In July of 1937, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into twelve apartments, including creating a full fifth floor and rebuilding the front with a new façade using red brick and “cast stone.”
-The remodeling was designed by architect Henry W. Gore, Jr., and constructed by Meshon and Green, probably a consortium of Barnard Meshon, who was a contractor, and members of the Green family (the address given for Meshon and Green was the same address as for Mrs. Green: 53 Adams, Dorchester).
-Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-2).
+That same month, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into twelve apartments, including creating a fifth floor and rebuilding the brick portion of the front façade, using red brick.
+The remodeling was designed by architect Henry W. Gore, Jr., and constructed by Sadie Green’s husband, Morris Green, and Barnard Meshon, also a contractor.
+Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-2).

-As constructed, the façade was made of yellow brick and a complaint was filed by the Park Department.
-An agreement was reached that the brick would be painted red, with the joints between the bricks left natural or painted a dark grey in contrast with the brick.
+As constructed, the façade was made of yellow brick, rather than the approved red brick, and a complaint was filed by the Park Department.
+An agreement was reached that the brick would be painted red, with the joints between the bricks left natural or painted a dark grey to contrast with the brick.
 In June of 1938, the Park Department filed another letter of complaint, noting that the entire façade (bricks and joints) had been painted red, and not in the color of red that had been stipulated in the agreement.
-The work was subsequently redone and later the paint was removed and the yellow brick allowed to show.
+The work was subsequently redone.
+By the mid-1990s the façade was painted battleship gray.
+In January of 1997, the Back Bay Architectural Commission denied an application to repaint the façade and encouraged the applicant to remove the paint and restore the yellow brick, which subsequently was done.